In this lesson we will:

 - Extraction - Extracting data from data sources such as line of business applications, SaaS tools and operational databases;

-- Transformation - Transforming the data such that it is cleaned, structured and processed ready for further analysis;
+- Transformation - Transforming the data such that it is cleaned, structured and processed in preperation for subsequent analysis;

 - Storage - Storing the data in a persistent store such as a data warehouse or data lake;

 - Consumption - Capabilites such as searching, reporting, dashboarding for use by Data Analysts, Data Scientists and business users;

 Architecturally, these could be thought of as tiers or layers of the stack which we can consider independently.

 A typical business will likely need to extract data from various data sources around their business.
 Common data sources include applications, SaaS tools, operational databases, and ad-hoc data sources such as spreadsheets or data sourced through APIs.

 Traditionally, this involved a lot of custom coding and scripting work to interact with APIs and Databases.
 As part of the modern data stack however, we would likely turn to a tool such as Fivetran or Airbyte which comes with a set of pre-packaged connectors for interacting with these data sources.